Sports in San Antonio: High school

 San Antonio is home of the U.S. Army All-American Bowl, played annually in the Alamodome and televised live on NBC.
 The Bowl is an East versus West showdown featuring the nation's top 90 high school senior football players.
 The game has featured NFL stars Reggie Bush, Vince Young, Adrian Peterson, and many other college and NFL stars.
 The U.S. Army All-American Bowl also includes the U.S. Army All-American Marching Band, the U.S. Army National Combine, and the U.S. Army Coaches Academy, all of which take place in San Antonio during the week leading up to the game itself.

 The U.S. Army All-American Marching Band features 91 of the nation's top high school senior marching musicians who perform during halftime of the U.S. Army All-American Bowl.
 The U.S. Army National Combine features 500 of the nation's top high school underclassman football players.
 The U.S. Army Coaches Academy features 100 of the nation's top high school football coaches, including the coaches of each U.S. Army All-American.

 Club teams

 San Antonio is also home to the San Antonio Gaelic Athletic Club, which was established in early 2011.
 The SAGAC plays in a Texas League with teams from Austin, Dallas, and Houston.
 The season ranges from April to the end of August, when the team competes at the North American Gaelic Athletic Association tournament every Labor Day Weekend.
 The club also has two inter-squad teams, the San Patricios and the I.C.A (Irish Citizen Army), that compete in a pub league in the fall.

+Additionally, there is a UTSA (University of Texas at San Antonio) Club Hockey team (ACHA D2).
+Roadrunner hockey was initially created in 2007 and lasted all the way up until 2013, when the team was abandoned due to financial issues, and until fall 2023, UTSA was without a hockey club.
+That was until two friends, club president Noah Dow and Joshua LeComte, came together to create the team.
+UTSA hockey was DII Independent for the first two years, but now will be joining the TCHC for the 2026-2027 Season.